blnote/malba-public/README.md

 # MALBA
 ## Overview
 This is an implementation of the MALBA algorithm for bibliometric networks.
 MALBA stands for Multilayer Adjustable Local Bibliometric Algorithm.
 It constructs cohesive communities in networks of publications by iteratively growing a subgraph from a seed.
-For more information see [Paper](https://dapp.orvium.io/deposits/64ad562c170ba03b15d89b4e/view).
+For more information see our [Paper](https://dapp.orvium.io/deposits/64ad562c170ba03b15d89b4e/view).

 ## Run
 - make sure Java Runtime Engine is installed (Java 11 or later)
-- unzip release to a directory of your choice
+- download and unzip [release](https://github.com/blnote/malba-public/releases) to a directory of your choice
 - download Gephi Toolkit version 0.10.0 from [here](https://github.com/gephi/gephi-toolkit/releases/download/v0.10.0/gephi-toolkit-0.10.0-all.jar) and place in directory
 - within this directory run `java -jar malba-X.jar`, where X is the release version
 - the program comes with two configuration files: `malba-algo.edn`  and `database.edn` to configure the algorithm parameters and database settings